Funerals

 Live-streamed Funeral Mass Service

 We can video/live-stream your funeral Mass.
-There is an extra fee to the Church, and a fee paid directly to the person who will be live-streaming. the service can be viewed live on our website for others not in attendance.
+There is an extra fee to the Church, and a fee paid directly to the person who will be live-streaming.
+This service can be viewed live on our website for others, not in attendance.
 You will receive a flash drive after the service.

 Photographs/Mementos

-If you would like to display some memories, we are able to provide; 1-2 tables for pictures and mementos, a microphone for talking points and easels for posters in the Hermes Media Center.
+If you would like to display some memories, we are able to provide; 1 table for pictures and mementos, a microphone for talking points, and easels for posters in the Hermes Media Center.

 Burial